-Actually, it happens at the same moment that you decide where to camp during your weekends.
+Decide how to travel to the campsite is also a crucial thing in the camping tips and tricks list.
+Actually, the decision happens at the same moment that you decide where to camp during your weekends.
 By choosing a suitable way to get to the campsite, not only can you save the traveling time, but also you will know exactly what to pack for the camping days.

 For example, if you travel without a vehicle (backpacking or wild camping), it’s important to keep things lightweight and portable.
 Otherwise, there is no weight restriction and you can bring what is necessary for the trip.

 #3: Get a list of what you should bring along